stroupbslayen/discord-bot-cli/README.md

 ```

 ### Usage
-This package is built off of Orator ORM and most of the commands work the same way as in their [documentation](https://orator-orm.com/docs/0.9/).
+This package is built off of the Orator ORM and most of the commands work the same way as in their [documentation](https://orator-orm.com/docs/0.9/).

 You can create a new bot directory `bot_project` and pre-load your token like this:
 ```cmd
 dbot new bot_project --token=8675309
 ```
+You can always change the token and your database connections in the `config.yaml` file in your projects main directory.

 CD into the project directory and you can easily add a cog/command using the `make` command:
 ```cmd
 dbot make:cog new_cog